 It wouldn’t allow the user Peter to operate CREATE TABLE regardless of his role.

 It will allow the SELECT operation on the table ‘project’ by Peter.

 It will revoke the permission granted on that table to Peter.

-Database encryption, CDCs tables – For on the fly auditing of tables, Merge operation, INSERT INTO – To bulk insert into a table from another table, Hierarchy attributes, Filter indexes, C like operations for numbers, resource management, Intellisense – For making programming easier in SSMS, Execution Plan Freezing – To freeze in place how a query is executed.
+Database encryption, CDCs tables – For on the fly auditing of tables, Merge operation, INSERT INTO – To bulk inserts into a table from another table, Hierarchy attributes, Filter indexes, C like operations for numbers, resource management, Intellisense – For making programming easier in SSMS, Execution Plan Freezing – To freeze in place how a query is executed.

-A table variable is faster in most cases since it is held in memory while a temporary table is stored on disk.
+A table variable is faster in most cases since it is held in memory while a temporary table is stored on a disk.
 However, when the table variable’s size exceeds memory size the two table types tend to perform similarly.

 1 byte, 2 bytes, 4 bytes, and 8 bytes.